cd ..

 end

-FOS -->|Virtualization| HYP
+FOS -->|Virtualização| HYP

 VOS -->|Containers| DOCKER

 Another interesting point about using containers is portability.
 It doesn’t matter what environment you created your container in.
 It can be run in any other environment that has Docker installed.
-But portability is just one part of what makes containers so useful.
+But portability is only part of what makes containers so useful.
 When multiple containers are running on the same machine, it’s necessary to prevent one of them from consuming all available resources and harming the others.

 In practice, cgroups allow you to define limits for each container.
-This way, an application with an error or consumption spike won’t use all the host’s memory or processing, leaving other containers without resources.
+This way, an application with an error or consumption spike doesn’t use all the host’s memory or processing, leaving other containers without resources.

-It is through namespaces that each container has its own view of processes, network, users, hostname, and filesystem, even while sharing the same Linux kernel with other containers.
+It’s through namespaces that each container has its own view of processes, network, users, hostname, and filesystem, even while sharing the same Linux kernel with other containers.

 Namespace: